 - Who are you to the bride or groom?

-- Now be nice with how awesome they are together and anything on their relationship
+- Now be nice with how awesome they are together and anything about their relationship.

 Picked up some good advice so far?
-Hope so!
-Just to be sure though here are some more tips!
+We hope so!
+Just to be sure though here are some more tips.